 - i.
-Awareness campaign on human rights within and outside the University; - ii.
-Client interviews and counselling; - iii.
-Symposium with the Nigeria Police and the Ekiti State Ministry of Justice; - iv.
-Legal aid/sensitization at Odo-Ado Police Station; - v.
-Interview of prison inmates, Legal aid/humanitarian assistance at Ado-Ekiti Prisons; and - vi.
+Strategic Advocacy - ii.
+Symposium on Women's rights - iii.
+Awareness campaign on human rights within and outside the University; - iv.
+Client interviews and counselling; - v.
+Symposium with the Nigeria Police and the Ekiti State Ministry of Justice; - vi.
+Legal aid/sensitization at Odo-Ado Police Station; - vii.
+Interview of prison inmates, Legal aid/humanitarian assistance at Ado-Ekiti Prisons; and - viii.
 Sensitization of Children about their rights in Secondary Schools.